opensci/blog.opensci.info/plos.alm.fusion.tables.tutorial/Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 SQL-like queries allow filtering, sorting, aggregating, and more.
 The table data can be exported as CSV and imported into a Google Spreadsheet.
 This allows additional operations on the data and charting.

-There are 5 tables available:
+There are 5 tables available

 * [Summary ALM Data][1]
 * [Combined Download Statistics][2]
 * [HTML Views][3]